phanerka/link-stash/Coding/How to-/add mod compat/Meadow.md

 .... or not.
 welp
-here it goes to my doc then ig
+here it goes back to my doc then ig

 to replace remote links to local:
 logOutput.log